 Benefits

-The BMO CashBack WEM enjoys the same Shell gas discounts as the BMO eclipse VI but doesn’t offer an annual lifestyle credit.
-That said, cardholders get a complimentary roadside assistance package – including 24/7 help with towing, battery boosts, flat tires, and gas delivery – valued at $69 per year.
+The BMO CashBack World Elite Mastercard doesn't offer an annual lifestyle credit, but cardholders get a complimentary roadside assistance package – including 24/7 help with towing, battery boosts, flat tires, and gas delivery – valued at $69 per year.

-Mastercard’s answer to the Visa Infinite program is the lineup of World Elite Mastercards, whose benefits include:
+Mastercard's answer to the Visa Infinite program is the World Elite Mastercard program, and its benefits include:

 - Up to 20% off National, Alamo, and Enterprise car rentals using the Car Rental Booking Tool